EGROENE/hogwarts-house-quiz/README.md

 ﻿# hogwarts-house-quiz

+## As of October 26, 2023, I am working on not only improving my code, but also converting the JavaScript to TypeScript.
+The deployed version will continue to run based on the old code, as it is functional, until I complete the revised version.
+Stay tuned...

 As the name suggests, this web app, which I built using HTML, CSS, & vanilla JavaScript, gives users the chance to see which Hogwarts House they would likely be sorted into.
 Here's how it works:

 * A random image displays as the page background.
 I stored several image URLs from Unsplash in an array & looped through it, selecting a random one when the page loads & when a new question displays.
 I set a particular background on the results page.